What is depression?

 Does Depression Get Better?

-Yes, things can better.
+Yes, things can get better.
 The Mood Disorders Society of Canada reports that 80% of people respond well to treatment for depression.
-Unfortunately, about 90% of people never seek treatment for their depression, rather they suffer in silence.
+Unfortunately, about 90% of people never seek treatment for their depression, even though a lot of their suffering could be alleviated.

-It is important to rule out medical causes of depression as depression can mimic some a large number of medical conditions, including hypothyroidism, or underactive thyroid, autoimmune disorders, anemia, or dietary disorders.
+It is important to rule out potential medical causes of your symptoms of depression as depression can mimic or overlap with numerous medical conditions, including:

 Resources for Depression

-- Dealing with Depression: Antidepressant Skills for Teens is a workbook created through the collaboration of Simon Fraser University and BC Mental Health Services and Addiction.
-It provides youth with self-help strategies to manage their depression.
-An adult version is also available: Antidepressant Skills Workbook.
+- Skills workbook for depression.
+This workbook was created through the collaboration of Simon Fraser University and BC Mental Health Services and Addiction.
+It provides self-help strategies to manage depression.

-- The MoodGYM training program helps youth learn cognitive behaviour therapy skills to help them cope with depression.
+- Interactive skills workbook for depression: the MoodGYM training program teaches cognitive behaviour therapy (CBT) skills for depression.

 - Here to Help BC provides info sheets and personal stories about depression.
 They also provide tips and self-tests to help you understand a number of different mental health problems.